computercrunchnz/PicoOS/README.md

 Software written by @ComputerCrunch and @STESROS6309wastaken.

 # All Builds
-All of the PicoOS builds, including the betas, are located in Releases.
+All of the PicoOS builds, including the betas and alphas, are located in Releases.